dustinandrews/gptFlaskByGpt-3.5-turbo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License

-### Conclusion

-Enjoy
+## Motivation

+I was looking for a simple ChatGpt client I could use with gtp-3.5-turbo.
+I prefered flask because it's simple to use and run for experimental purposes.

+I also wanted to test out chat-gpt.
+It wrote 90% of the code in response to my questions.

+## Known Issues

+After around 20-30 messages OpenApi will timeout.
+This seems to be due to the openai library doing something odd.
+Use the reset button to start over.

+## Wishlist